snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 Naturally, you can omit the deployment of such an environment in case you already have it, or you can update an existing Snakemake environment with the additional dependencies.

-Create an Azure storage account and upload example data
+Create an Azure Storage Account and upload example data
 :::::::::::::::::::::::::::::::::::::::::::::::

 We will be starting from scratch, i.e. we will